AdobeDocs/experience-manager-core-components.en/help/using/developing.md

 ### Upcoming Components {#upcoming-components}

-For an overview of the upcoming Core Componente roadmap see the [project wiki on GitHub](https://github.com/adobe/aem-core-wcm-components/wiki/home).
+For an overview of the upcoming Core Component road map see the [project wiki on GitHub](https://github.com/adobe/aem-core-wcm-components/wiki/home).

 ## Upgrade of Core Components {#upgrade-of-core-components}